Dental Bridge For Teeth

 Dental Bridge Can Replace One to Four Teeth

-The number of teeth that can be replaced with a dental bridge varies.
-Generally, a dental bridge can be used to replace anywhere from one to four teeth.
+A dental bridge typically replaces one or more missing teeth, but the number of teeth that it can replace depends on the location and condition of the remaining natural teeth or dental implants in the mouth.
 It’s rare to find cases where dental bridges are used to replace five or more teeth.
 The reason why dental bridges aren’t used to replace several teeth at once is that it makes the bridge less stable, and loss of stability, in this case, will make it less efficient.

 In cases where dental bridges are used to replace more teeth, more crowns will be needed.
 The essence of the crowns is to give extra support to the bridge.
 So, it is indeed possible to get multiple missing teeth replaced with dental bridges, but the greater the number of teeth being replaced, the greater the chance of it not being effective.

 Is A Dental Bridge Or An Implant A Better Solution?